What is uraemic pruritus?

-Uraemic pruritus is also called chronic kidney disease associated pruritus (CKD-associated pruritus).
-Uraemia refers to excessive urea in the blood, and occurs when both kidneys stop working (renal failure).
-Pruritus, or itch, is a common problem for patients with chronic renal failure or end stage renal disease.
+Uraemic pruritus (uremic pruritus) is also called chronic kidney disease-associated pruritus (CKD-associated pruritus).
+Uraemia refers to excessive urea in the blood and occurs when the kidneys stop working (renal failure).
+Pruritus (itch) is a common problem for patients with chronic renal failure or end-stage renal disease.

 Uraemic pruritus is not associated with sex, age, ethnicity, duration of dialysis, or cause of renal failure.
 Pruritus does not arise when uraemia is due to acute renal failure.

 Uraemic pruritus is thought to be due to a combination of factors including: